BPJandree/poloniexlendingbot/README.md

 This is a personal verion of Crypto Coin Lending Bot.
 Feel free to use it or bring functionality back to the [original repository](https://github.com/BitBotFactory/poloniexlendingbot).

+## crontab instructions
+Recommended to schedule a shutdown -r now 10 miutes prior to scheduling lending.py, This ensures only one version of the script wil run.
+Launching a new lending.py while an older is still running may cause nonce problems, requiring an api key reset.

 # Crypto Coin Lending Bot (aka Poloniex Lending Bot) <img src="https://nevet.me/public/icon.png" width="50">

 The Crypto Coin Lending Bot is written in Python and features automatic lending on exchanges Poloniex and Bitfinex.